NVIDIA-Merlin/Transformers4Rec/README.md

 ## Installation

 ### Installing with pip

-Transformers4Rec comes in two flavors: PyTorch and Tensorflow.
+Transformers4Rec comes in two flavors: PyTorch and TensorFlow.
 It can optionally use the GPU-accelerated NVTabular dataloader, which is highly recommended.
 Those components can be installed as optional args for the pip install package.
 Note that installation NVTabular with `pip` supports only CPU version of NVTabular for now.

 - All